siminsadanandan/perf-infra-ami-packer-terraform/README.md

 - instance_type (AWS EC2 instance type name)
 - public_key_path (ssh key's public part, provide name with full path, you require the private part of this key to connect to your EC2 instance)

+> AWS user used to deploy terraform code should have correct permissions to create/delete/update EC2, IAM, S3 resources

 All the post VM provisioning tasks are defined in template *pre_test_setup.tftpl*, the bash script defined get executed as part of the VM provisioning cloud_init step.
 Template script have conditional block to execute separate steps in bastion and load generator hosts.
 The sample template provided install newrelic K6.io integration agent, download and setup K6.io load generator and start a dry load test with the downloaded sample K6.io script.